In this article, we’ll discuss how to prepare for a hurricane:

 - Close and board up all windows and doors with ⅝” Marine plywood unless you have Hurricane shutters.

-- Clear rain gutters and down spouts.
-Clean trees and shrubs to remove limbs or branches that could be blow away.
+- Clear rain gutters and downspouts.
+Clean trees and shrubs to remove limbs or branches that could be blown away.

-- Put your refrigerator on the coldest setting.
+- Put your refrigerator in the coldest setting.
 Fill up your freezer with water bottles and other devices to fill up your refrigerator with frozen items.